my88480/DXFR2007/README.md

 =========================================================================<BR>
 2019/03  this project is used to devolop a pipe manufacture management system.

-2019/04  this project is used to devolop a municipal design management system.
+2019/04  this project is used to devolop a municipal facilities design management system.

 2019/05  this project is used to devolop GIS android application.